jasp-stats/jasp-desktop/Docs/development/r-unit-test-guide.md

   results <- jaspTools::runAnalysis("BinomialTest", "test.csv", options)
   plotName <- results[["results"]][["containerPlots"]][["collection"]][["containerPlots_contBinom"]][["collection"]][["containerPlots_contBinom_0"]][["data"]]
   testPlot <- results[["state"]][["figures"]][[plotName]][["obj"]]
-  expect_equal_plots(testPlot, "descriptives", dir = "BinomialTest")
+  expect_equal_plots(testPlot, "descriptives")
 })
 ```
 Note that the creation of the options shown in the above example can be done in various different ways as described [here](https://github.com/jasp-stats/jaspTools#obtaining-options).
 Notice also that we first obtain the plotname and then use this to index in the `state`.
 Plot objects are not stored in `results[["results"]]` but instead in `results[["state"]]`.
 You can also use a numeric index instead of the plotname.

-After creating the unit test and storing it in a file, we call `jaspTools::manageTestPlots()`.
-This function starts a Shiny application that allows you to view and then validate your new plot.
-Validating a plot creates the reference .svg in `tests/figs/` (in the above example: `tests/figs/BinomialTest/descriptives.svg`).
+After creating the unit test and storing it in a file we'll want to generate the reference image.
+To accomplish this you should run all unit tests (through `jaspTools::testAll()` or `jaspTools::testAnalysis()`).
+It does not matter when you create the reference image of a unit test: this could be after you create only a single plot unit test, or after multiple.
-It does not matter when you perform this validation step: this could be after 1 or multiple plot unit tests.
+Running the unit tests the very first time causes a reference .svg to be created and placed in `tests/testthat/_snaps/` (in the above example: `tests/testthat/_snaps/BinomialTest/descriptives.svg`).

 In our example we created a plot test for one analysis so we can be specific in what test file we want to look:
 ```
-jaspTools::manageTestPlots("BinomialTest")
+jaspTools::testAnalysis("BinomialTest")
 ```

 ### Creating tests automatically for tables and plots